-Upon receiving a report of potential fraud the AHCCCS or DES OIG staff review evidence received with the report, conduct an investigation, and determine whether the evidence indicates fraud.
+Upon receiving a report of potential fraud, the AHCCCS or DES OIG staff review evidence received with the report, investigate, and determine whether the evidence indicates fraud.

-When evidence of fraud is found, OIG pursue repayment for the benefits received due to the fraud, or may refer the case the Attorney General for prosecution.
+When evidence of fraud is found, OIG may refer the case the Attorney General for prosecution.